Durham Thundercats

 The Durham Thundercats, originally the Durham 72's, are a senior hockey team based out of Durham, Ontario, Canada.
+The Thundercats are members of the Ontario Elite Hockey League of the Ontario Hockey Association and Hockey Canada.
 The Thundercats date back to the town's Centennial, 1972, and have been an extremely successful team in all loops of the Western Ontario Athletic Association Senior "AA" Hockey League.

 The 72's

 During the 1972 Centennial celebration in Durham, locals decided a second Men's hockey club could succeed and thus put into place the formation of the current Durham Thundercats.
 Working alongside but playing out of different leagues as the towns established team, the Huskies, the town applied to and was accepted to enter the Western Ontario Athletic Association's Northern league.
 The organization of this second team allowed many talented local players a place to play competitive Senior Hockey, and would lay the foundation for 40 years of Championship calibre teams.

 The Durham 72's, as they were named, were founded as members of the Intermediate "C" loop of the WOAA.
 Their competition would be found in other local teams like Arthur, Woodford, Thornbury, Elora, and Chatsworth.
 The 72's finished their first season winning their loop but then lost the Major Intermediate "C" Championship to the Milverton Four Wheel Drives.
 The next season saw them finish first overall again with 14 wins 4 losses and 2 ties, but fall to Arthur in the loop final.

 A third attempt at securing a championship finally paid off as the 72's won the 1975 WOAA Intermediate C championship.
 Unfortunately, the team would be required to take a two-year hiatus until a new arena was planned & developed.
 Returning to the ice in 1977/78, the 72's were playing at the Intermediate "B" level and were led by current coach Bruce Marshall.
 'Beagle' as he is fondly known, led the league in scoring, (a feat he would repeat in the 1985/86 season) and the 72's defeated Palmerston (later known as the Palmerston 81's) to win the "B" Championship.
 The 72's were challenged by the Intermediate "C" Champion Lion's Head Northstars for the WOAA Grand Championship and lost a hard-fought battle that would lay the ground work for a tumultuous rivalry that would last for years to come.